devansh728/ResEmailService/README.md

 A robust, extensible, and testable email sending service in JavaScript, designed with SOLID principles.
 This project demonstrates advanced patterns such as retries with exponential backoff, provider failover, idempotency, rate limiting, circuit breaker, logging, and queueing—all using mock providers for demonstration and testing.

+## Purpose

+In microservice-based architectures or critical systems, email notifications like password resets, alerts, or updates are vital.
+But they can fail due to external SMTP downtime, network issues, or message processing crashes.
+This project solves that with a resilient, retry-capable, and fault-tolerant email service.

 ## Features

 - **Retry Mechanism**: Retries failed email sends with exponential backoff.